vidardb/pgrocks-fdw/README.md

 # Building

-We test this foreign data wrapper on Ubuntu Server 18.04 using PostgreSQL-11 together with RocksDB-4.9 (with GCC-6.5.0) and RocksDB-6.2.4 (with GCC-8).
+We test this foreign data wrapper on Ubuntu Server 18.04 using PostgreSQL-11 together with RocksDB-6.2.4 ( built with GCC-8.3.0).
+Please note that if you want to build an older version of RocksDB, you may need to use an older version of gcc.
+We also test RocksDB-4.9 with GCC-6.5.0.

 - Install PostgreSQL and the dev library which is required by extensions: